Skip to content

 Across Devon where it occurs.

-Britain’s deer population has expanded significantly for many reasons including lack of predators and reduced hunting and the population.
-Red and roe deer are native species whilst fallow deer, muntjac and sika deer have all been introduced, mainly for hunting.
+Britain’s deer population has grown significantly for many reasons, including lack of predators, less hunting and its size.
+Red and Roe Deer are native species while Fallow Deer, Muntjac and Sika Deer have all been introduced, mainly for hunting.

-All deer species (native and non-native) graze on young trees and shrubs and can prevent them from developing which is a significant issue for existing woodlands and woodland creation.
+All deer species (native and non-native) graze on young trees and shrubs, which can prevent them from developing and is a significant issue for existing woodlands and woodland creation.

 Other issues include rising tick populations, damage to agricultural crops and the risk of road accidents.